 You may unlock this video for FREE.
 Enter your email address for instant access.

-There are different legislations that apply to infection control and we are going to look at a few of theses.
+There are different legislations that apply to infection control and we are going to look at a few of these.
 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 which is usually referred to as RIDDOR for short, came into force on 1 April 1996 and amended in 2012.

 Reportable Illnesses & diseases include:

-The COSHH Regulations 1999 apply to all work with substances hazardous to health (including micro organisms).
+The COSHH Regulations 1999 apply to all work with substances hazardous to health (including microorganisms).
 COSHH stands for Control of Substances Hazardous to Health.

-The substances hazardous to health which a general practitioner and his staff might encounter include not only the chemical agents present in the workplace, but also disease organisms brought in by patients to which staff might be exposed.
+The substances hazardous to health which a general practitioner and his staff might encounter include not only the chemical agents present in the workplace but also disease organisms brought in by patients to which staff might be exposed.
 COSHH information should be available where chemicals are stored.

 The regulations provide a comprehensive policy for the employer to "manage the risk".
 The object is to prevent exposure to hazardous substances if reasonably practical.
 If not, such exposure should be controlled adequately.
 Methods of control will vary, but the use of personal protective equipment such as gloves, gowns and aprons should be regarded as a last resort.